watzcraft/HauntingHouse/sphinx/source/part5.rst

 *Radicale* is a lightweight CalDav & CardDav server that seems to be perfectly sized for this project.
 Other options may have been DaviCal, Baikal or even ownCloud (only to name a few), but all have a much larger footprint, bot in code and persistence requirements.

 *Radicale* is a no database, no UI, no bells, no whistles implementation.
-We will give this a try.
+I will give this a try.

 Installation
 ~~~~~~~~~~~~